-There are a few different electric flossers available from MorPilot, but this one offers the best value for money since it comes with six tips, including one for braces and a tongue scraper.
+There are a few different electric flossers available from Morpilot, but this one offers the best value for money since it comes with five tips, including one for braces, and a separate tongue scraper.
 It has three settings: normal, soft and pulse.
-With pressures ranging from 30-100 PSI, it’s on a par with the other big-name brands.

 “Love it.
 Wish I had bought it years ago.
 Removes food you don’t realise is actually left in your mouth.
 Mouth feels really fresh and clean afterwards.” says one reviewer, adding that she’s going to buy another for her friend.

 Best of all, this is one of the cheapest water flossers available, and – if you go by the features alone – much better value than some other brands.
 Replacement tips are also inexpensive.

 If you’re searching for the best water flosser for specific needs, take a look below at our recommendations.

 If several people will be using the same electric flosser, you’ll want enough tips for everyone – plus a place to store them all neatly.
 Plus, a water jet flosser with a good range of power settings will ensure that each family member can use it comfortably.